Therapy for Anxiety & Panic

 feeling you’re “spinning your wheels”

-like there’s weight or pressure on your shoulders
+like there’s weight or pressure on your chest

 feeling trapped